 The Westgate Las Vegas is home to the Sky Villas -- three "palaces in the sky," each spanning between 12,600 and 15,400 square feet (that's more space than you'd find in five houses).
 In addition to Elvis, the Sky Villas have housed many of the legendary stars who performed at the resort including Liberace, Barry Manilow and Wayne Newton.
 Anyone can reserve them for a stay or special event, but be prepared to pay a pretty penny.

-For the most contemporary of accommodations, go for the Signature rooms.
-They were remodeled in 2015.
+For the most contemporary of accommodations, go for the remodeled Signature rooms.
 In addition to having great views of the Strip or nearby golf course, they come with 55-inch flat-screen TVs, coffeemakers and mini fridges -- the holy trinity of room amenities.

 One thing to keep in mind: Since Westgate Las Vegas is part of Westgate Resorts' family of timeshare properties, you'll see a large space (toward the North Tower) for presentations about the benefits of vacation ownership.
 You may even be approached by people asking you to attend one, but they're not pushy like the ones you'll encounter at other resorts.

 You can upgrade your stay with access to the resort's Concierge Lounge.
 It includes breakfast with made-to-order omelets, snacks and cookies, as well as an evening cocktail hour with - wait for it - open bar.

 If you only want to pop in to the Westgate Las Vegas to place a bet or watch a game at the non-smoking SuperBook, use the parking garage at the south end of the resort off Paradise Road.
 You can walk directly into the sports book -- after taking a moment to appreciate the giant bronze statue of Man o' War at the door.